suvishesh/mysql-ansible-role/README.md

 Role Name
 =========

-A brief description of the role goes here.
+simple ansible role that installs, starts, creates user,db,tables and has a script to check the size of the given dbname if you need to use this role execute : ansible-galaxy install suvishesh.mysql_ansible_role

 Requirements
 ------------